Introducing a Breast Cancer Clinical Trial,

 This is an open-label, randomized, Phase 2 pre-surgical (also called neoadjuvant) study in premenopausal women 18 years of age and older with newly diagnosed early-stage ER+/HER2- breast cancer.
 Participants will receive endocrine treatment for up to 24 weeks and then have surgery.
 The primary goal of the study is to:

-2) Part 2 - See if (Z)-endoxifen by itself is just as effective at decreasing cancer cell growth compared to a standard treatment.
+2) Part 2 - see if (Z)-endoxifen is just as effective at decreasing cancer cell growth compared to a standard treatment.
+In this treatment portion of the study (Part 2) about 190 people will participate.
+There are two parts (2a and 2b):

 Additional information can be obtained from the national clinical study register, Clinicaltrials.gov. (click here NCT05607004).